Dual curvature measures for log-concave functions: Preliminaries

 In \cite{MR3573332}, it was established that variation of the dual quermassintegral with respect to the logarithmic Minkowski sum leads to the so-called dual curvature measure:

 In particular, this implies that for each $p\in \mathbb{R}$, we have

 where the Borel measure $\widetilde{C}_{p,q}(K,\cdot)$ is known as the $(p,q)$-dual curvature measure of $K$.
-Here, the combination $K+_pt\cdot L$ is known as the $\L_p$ Minkowski combination between convex bodies.
-The variational formula, as well as the definition of the $\L_p$ combination can be found in \cite{MR3783409}.
+Here $K+_p t\cdot L$ is known as the $L_p$ Minkowski combination between convex bodies.
+In particular, when $p\geq 1$ and $t>0$, the convex body $K+_pt\cdot L$ is defined so that its support function is given by $(h_K^p + th_L^p)^{1/p}$.
+The variational formula \eqref{eq 71}, as well as the definition of the $L_p$ combination, can be found in \cite{MR3783409}.